MaciejPMarciniak/curvature/README.md

  Localized basal septal hypertrophy (BSH) is a known marker of a more advanced impact of afterload on cardiac function in hypertension.
 There is variability in criteria used for defining BSH, mainly based on ratios of multiple septal wall thickness measurements with high inter-observer variability.
-The aim is to investigate septal curvature as a novel, semiautomated method for better recognition of patients with BSH.
+The aim is to investigate septal curvature as a novel, semi-automated method for better recognition of patients with BSH.

 # Screenshots
 Examples of differences in septal curvature among 3 patients: healthy, hypertensive and hypertensive with septal bulge: